syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Multiple-selection.md

 ---
 layout: post
-title: Multi Selection in Syncfusion SfAutoComplete control for Xamarin.Forms
+title: Multiple Selection in Xamarin AutoComplete control | Syncfusion
-description: This section will describe about how to restrict maximum suggestion to be displayed in Xamarin.Forms SfAutoComplete.
+description: Learn about Multiple Selection support in Syncfusion Xamarin AutoComplete (SfAutoComplete) control and more details.
 platform: xamarin
 control: SfAutoComplete
 documentation: ug
 ---
-# Multiple Selection
+# Multiple Selection in Xamarin AutoComplete (SfAutoComplete)

 ## Multiple Selection in Xamarin SfAutoComplete
 Select multiple items from a suggestion list.
 There are two ways to perform multi selection in autocomplete.